ak1801/HoMeAu/README.md

 # HoMeAu
-HoMeAu is an IoT project on Home Media Automation
+HoMeAu is an IoT project on Home Media Automation using OSMC and Rasberrypi.